GijsBakker/CHIMAS/paper.md

 ## How to Cite

-To cite the software, please use the following site: CITE
+To cite the software, please use the following site: The CHIMAS GitHub repository can be found at https://github.com/GijsBakker/CHIMAS.
+Please use this repository as citation.

 ## Contributing